 1. Riga, Latvia

-During the winter, the precious city looks like the inside of snow globe, with the fluffy snowflakes layering themselves on top of the gingerbread-like houses and covering the rows of Christmas trees.
+During the winter, Riga looks like the inside of snow globe.
+Fluffy snowflakes layer themselves on top of the gingerbread-like houses and cover the rows of Christmas trees.

 2. Oban, Scotland